plugineer/plugineer.github.io/README.md

 ### Problem
-The problem is that there are a need for some essential plugins and extensions on the niche Content Management Systems.
+We identified a need for some essential plugins and extensions, which are part of the Content Management System (CMS).

 ### Solution
-The solution is developing essential plugins for Content Management Systems like Joomla, Magento, OpenCart, PrestaShop, Shopify, WooCommerce.
+The solution proposed is to develop key plugins for CMS like like Joomla, Magento, OpenCart, PrestaShop, Shopify, WooCommerce.

-### Value proposition
+### Value proposition / Unique Selling Proposition
-We receive the plugin requests from the users of Content Management Systems and we start implementing extensions to meet the clients needs.
+Plugineer is the place to find flexible and easy to use plugins.

 ### Customer segment
-We target the users of CMS like Joomla, Magento, OpenCart, PrestaShop.
-The marketplaces does not contain some essential plugins and extensions for these platforms.
+Our target market are the users of the popular CMS platforms like Joomla, Magento, or Prestashop.
+We analyzed various marketplaces and we came to the conclusion they do not have some key plugins and extensions that users could benefit from.

 ### Competition
-- marketplaces where every developer can sell plugins and extensions for CMS (e.g. https://themeforest.net/)
+Marketplaces where developers can sell plugins and extensions for CMS (e.g. https://themeforest.net/)

-### The advantage over competition
+### Competitive advantage
-- plugins made up to meet the clients needs
+- Developing plugins designed to meet our customers’ needs
-- intuitive and easy to use plugins
+- Intuitive and easy to use plugins and extensions

 ### Key metrics
-- in the launching phase (publishing our first plugin) we need to advertise our product to bring new users
+- Publishing our first plugin and promoting it to gain new customers
-- number of free trial users
+- Retention rate: 30% of our free trial users to become paid customers
-- number of subscription renewals
+- The number of subscription renewals to reach 10% in the first 3 months

 ### Cost structure
 - hosting services